 MINI Cooper Countryman Interior

 - "The tall, boxy body furnishes ample head- and legroom for larger adults despite fairly high-set seats.
 That seat positioning combines with good-size doorways to make entry much easier than in the smaller, lower-slung Minis.
-The available leather seats are comfortable and do a good job of holding occupants in place around fast turns.
-Long seat tracks and the standard tilt/telescopic steering wheel help tailor a basically upright driving position." -- Consumer Guide (2013)
+The available leather seats are comfortable and do a good job of holding occupants in place around fast turns." -- Consumer Guide (2013)

 - "The central speedometer is huge but hard to read without leaning inboard, though the standard tachometer includes an easy-read digital speed readout.
 However, the available information screen shrinks the main speedometer needle to a small speck.
 The screen is small enough and low enough to require a long glance down from the road.
 Worse, it operates not by touch but by a small knob ahead of the shifter, so cycling among navigation, audio, and phone functions is tedious, as well as distracting." -- Consumer Guide (2013)

 Cargo space is limited in the 2016 Mini Countryman, with 16.5 cubic feet of space behind the rear seats and 42.2 cubic feet with them folded.
 Nearly every other SUV in the class has more cargo space.
 Some test drivers are disappointed in the lack of small-item storage in the cabin and they say the bin under the cargo floor isn't very useful because of the placement of the jack.